mmckelvy/valueCreate/README.md

 ValueCreate is for business owners, investment bankers, private equity professionals, venture capital professionals, and anyone who wants to better understand the value of a given business.
 It's perfect for quickly getting a sense of a company's worth ahead of a pitch, indication of interest, or even real time during meetings and negotiations.

 ## technologies:
-I built ValueCreate with the usual front-end tools: HTML5, CSS3, JavaScript, and jQuery.
-On the back-end I am using Node.js, Express, MongoDB, and Mongoose.
-For templating I am using Jade and Handlebars.
+I built ValueCreate with the following front-end tools: HTML5, CSS3, JavaScript, and jQuery.
+On the back-end I am used Node.js, Express, MongoDB, and Mongoose.
+For templating I am used Jade and Handlebars.